GEICO Skytypers Air Show Team

-Steve is one of the few members of the team to develop his aviation credentials as a civilian.
-After earning his private pilot’s license, Steve continued to hone his skills as a pilot receiving his instrument rating, commercial license and instructor license in addition to studying in aerobatics.
-He recently earned his FAA Aircraft Dispatcher Certificate and currently works as a dispatcher for a major airline.
+Steve is one of the few members of the team to develop his aviation credential as a civilian.
+After earning his private pilot’s license, Steve continued to hone his skills as a pilot earning an instrument rating, commercial license, and instructor license, in addition to studying aerobatics.
+He learned his formation skills while flying with the Skytypers.
+He recently earned his FAA aircraft dispatcher certificate and currently works as a dispatcher for a major airline.

 Mike "Shooter" Brockey

 Mike Brockey joined the GEICO Skytypers Air Show Team in 2018 after participating in skytyping missions since 2015.
 Mike became interested in flying while growing up in Long Island, NY which later led to a career in aviation.
 His interest in formation flying used by the Skytypers piqued his interest which later led to his involvement with the team.

 Mike is a 1991 graduate of the U.S. Air Force Academy in Colorado Springs, CO and earned his wings while serving in the U.S. Air Force.
 He started as a C-130 aircraft commander and later became an F-15C instructor pilot and mission commander.
 Mike completed his military career as a squadron commander and deputy operations group commander stationed at Laughlin AFB in Del Rio, TX.
 In his role as a deputy commander, he led a 1,300-member operations group conducting T-6, T-38, and T-1 flying operations.
 This experience provided the perfect transition to flying and performing in the GEICO Skytypers fleet of warbirds.